Timotej979/Nextcloud-k8s-demo-infra/README.md

 </div>

 Two details which is worth mentioning are:
-- The Postgre Db and Redis cache installation is done through Ansible using a bastion host (control plane) to connect to the private subnets since they are not directly accessible from the public subnet
+- The Postgre DB and Redis cache installation are done through Ansible using a bastion host (control plane) to connect to the private subnets since they are not directly accessible from the public subnet
 - The Hetzner load balancer is connected to the K3S worker nodes through annotations in the Nginx Ingress Controller helm chart

 ---